 There are many forms of agate, but perhaps none quite matches the beauty and mystery of fire agate.
 Fire agate has a legendary reputation on two counts.
 Among collectors, it’s prized for iridescence and detailed botryoidal inclusions.
 Among lapidaries, it’s known to be one of the hardest materials to cut properly.

 So, let’s dive in with this guide to fire agate.
-We’ll discuss the what, where, and how of both cutting and finding this lovely form of chalcedony.

 What is Fire Agate?